crypticCaroline/puppyplaymates/README.md

 ### Imagery

 #### Background
 I designed the background image in [Canva](https://www.canva.com/) using a pawprint Icon.
-I have repeated this across the page and alternated the colour between a simialr yellow to the navbar, blue and pink on a light coloured background.
+I have repeated this across the page and alternated the colour between a similar yellow to the navbar, blue and pink on a light-coloured background.

 ![Paw Print](static/images/prints.png)